B. Fisher, M.D., Ph.D.

 conferences for several years.

 Public Policy Specialist

 Following an early career in the literary world, where she was an independent bookstore buyer and manager, and later an acquisitions and developmental editor at both trade and academic book publishers, Anne returned to school and received a master's degree in counseling psychology, leading to licensure as a clinical mental health counselor.

-Her change of career was inspired by experiencing a serious depression in her mid-thirties, which lasted for approximately four years, and for which she was involuntarily hospitalized several times.
-Her recovery from this depression included a commitment to change the treatment of people labeled with serious mental health conditions from a biologically-based model to one based on the recognition that recovery comes from empowerment, self-determination and meaningful connections with others.
+Her change of career was inspired by experiencing a serious depression in her mid-thirties, which lasted for several years.
+Her recovery from this depression included a commitment to change the treatment of people labeled with serious mental health conditions from a purely biologically-based model to one based on the recognition that recovery comes from empowerment, self-determination and meaningful connections with others.

 Communications and Development Coordinator

 Leah Harris is a mother, activist, writer, and a psychiatric survivor.
 She is

 also the daughter of two parents who were diagnosed with mental illness, both of

 whom died very young as a result of their disabilities.
 This depth of personal